YEAR THREEWe are 'THE ASTRONAUTS'

 Every Friday the children receive spelling words to learn.
 They are tested on these words on the Friday of the following week.
 The children should choose at least five of the spelling words and put them into exciting and interesting sentences on the back of the spelling sheet.
 A specific focus for the sentences will be explained to the children when they are given their spelling sheets.
 (If your child would like to complete all ten of their spelling words into sentences that would be excellent!).
 Ideally, if an adult is available to help the child with these sentences, it will extend his/her knowledge of vocabulary, punctuation, handwriting, spelling and sentence structure.
 This will be very beneficial to the development of the child’s writing.

 The children in Year 2 are mainly focusing on 2, 5 and 10 times tables, though some children will be introduced to the 3 and 4 times tables.
 Most weeks the children are asked to revise one or more of these tables.

 In addition, homework books are given out on Friday for return to school on the following Friday.
 This may include worksheets for English or Maths (or both!), to consolidate their learning and understanding in relation to work carried out during that particular week.

-READ MORE on homework guidelines and details of homework resouces to download.
+READ MORE on blended learning guidelines and details of resouces to download.